BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_2_Accessing_Bitcoind_with_Java.md

 > **MAINNET VS TESTNET:** The port would be 8332 for a mainnet setup.

-If `rpcClient` is successfully initialized, you'll be able to send off RPC commands.
+If `rpcClient` is successfully initialized, you'll be able to send RPC commands.

 Later, when you're all done with your `bitcoind` connection, you should close it:
 ```